Rats of NIMH

 In 1982, Mrs. Frisby and the Rats of NIMH became the basis for the animated film The Secret of NIMH, the directorial debut of Don Bluth.
 In 1998, a sequel to the film called The Secret of NIMH 2: Timmy to the Rescue was released.
 The sequel has no connection to Racso and the Rats of NIMH and was met with poor reception.

-A live-action/animated remake is in development, to be directed by James Madigan.
+A live-action/animated remake was reported to be in development; James Madigan was attached to direct.